jinfenglin/leetcode/readme.md

 -Word Search 2(Using trie tree, while should integrate the search process with this function) -different ways to add parentheses
 -merge k list(merge sort is faster)
+- Contruct tree form inorder and posorder.
+Too much recursion lead to TLE, which logically should be same.
 Not PASS:
 -Word Break 2.
 Using DP+Backtracing, TLE for some reason